 Beets, in my experience, fall into either love it or loath it category.
-For those who can't stand it, beetroot's dirt-like taste is the main reason.
-Those who love it, look beyond beets' 'earthy' taste and prize them for the versatility beets lend to recipes ranging from appetizer to main dish to desserts.
-In my own kitchen, getting different varieties of beets in the CSA share, eating amazing food with beets on my global travels, and experiencing beets' health benefits in personal life turned beets from being a side character to the main hero.
+Beetroot's dirt-like taste is the main reason for those who can't stand it.
+Those who love it look beyond beets' 'earthy' taste and prize them for the versatility beets lend to recipes ranging from appetizers to main dishes to desserts.
+In my kitchen, getting different varieties of beets in the CSA share, eating amazing food with beets on my global travels, and experiencing beets' health benefits in my personal life turned beets from being a side character to the main hero.
 My goal in demystifying beets is to grow this veggie's appreciation in our kitchens to promote beets' unbeatable culinary and health benefits.

-Beets have a long history in human diet
+Beets have a long history in the human diet

 Beets Facts: Buying/storing tips and nutrition information